Herbert von Bose: Imperial Germany and Weimar Republic (1893–1933)

-During the First World War, Bose served as an Intelligence Officer in the Imperial German Army.
-After the war he continued to work in the field of intelligence gathering and espionage, first for the Black Reichswehr and later for the private Telegraph Union, a company owned by the politician and media mogul Alfred Hugenberg.
+During the First World War, Bose served as an intelligence officer in the Imperial German Army.
+After the war, Bose participated in the suppression of the German Revolution.
+He continued to work in the field of intelligence gathering and espionage, first for the Black Reichswehr and later for the private Telegraph Union, a company owned by the politician and media mogul Alfred Hugenberg.
 In 1931 Bose was summoned to the Prussian State Ministry, where he was assigned to head the Press Department.
 On top of that he acted as a right-hand-man of the conservative politician Otto Schmidt-Hannover (DNVP).
 In the autumn of 1931 Bose organised the so-called "Harzburger Tagung" (Harzburg conference) a gathering of right-wing political forces including the Nazi Party, the DNVP, the Agrarian Federation, and the paramilitary Stahlhelm.

 Although a confirmed anti-communist and skeptical about the functionality of democracy as a form of government, Bose at that time came to reject National Socialism as a possible cure for the political ailments of Germany on various grounds, not the least of which was his personal detestation of the Nazi Party leader Adolf Hitler, whom he deemed a vulgar rabble-rouser.